-Bhutan is closed for tourism until further notice.
-Total 851 cases of novel corona-virus were detected in Bhutan.
+Bhutan is closed for International and Regional tourism until further notice.
+Total 918 cases of novel corona-virus were detected in Bhutan.
 Nation-wide lock-down due to sporadic cases of community transmission was announced from 11th August 2020.
-Active 190 and recovered 660, 1 died due to COVID-19 in Bhutan so far.
-Tourism restrictions in transit countries are another factor blocking travelers from coming to Bhutan.
+Active 42 and recovered 875, 1 died due to COVID-19 in Bhutan so far.
+Tourism restrictions in transit countries are another factor blocking travellers from coming to Bhutan.
 Daily updates of COVID-19 pandemic https://www.facebook.com/MoHBhutan

 Bhutan budget trip is planned by backpackers annually across the world.
 Bhutan is a travel destination is not only beautiful but also extremely budget friendly.
 Also, it is one of the most travel-friendly locations in Asia.